Psoriasis in the ear - featured image

 Q: What is Psoriasis In The Ear?

-A: Psoriasis In The Ear refers to a skin condition where psoriasis affects the external ear or the ear canal.
+A: Psoriasis in the ear is a skin condition.
+It affects the outside of the ear and the ear canal.
 Psoriasis is an autoimmune disease that causes red, itchy, and scaly patches on the skin.

 Q: What are the symptoms of Psoriasis In The Ear?